Week 4: Repositories and Version Control#

 Github is a web platform for hosting the repository database.

-Git repositories can be hosted on other web platforms, such as an private platform in an organisation, or other public platforms, such as BitBucket.
+Git repositories can be hosted on other web platforms, such as a private platform in an organisation, or other public platforms, such as BitBucket.

 More than source code: using Markdown#